 I read all of those verses because that was lifted right out of Jeremiah 31 in the Old Testament.
 It was a promise at that time—a prophecy of something God was going to do for the people of Israel eventually.

-In verse 7 we find that there was a fault—a flaw as it were—in the Old Covenant.
-In reality I think we can understand that nothing God does ever has a flaw in it.
+In verse 7 we find that there was a fault—a flaw, as it were—in the Old Covenant.
+In reality, I think we can understand that nothing God does ever has a flaw in it.
 There was nothing wrong with the Old Covenant.
-Every good and perfect gift comes from the Father of light above.
+Every good and perfect gift comes from the Father of lights above.